-On this day in 2004: Ronald Reagan died.
-He was the 40th president, serving between 1981-89.
+June 5, 2004: Ronald Reagan died.
+He was the 40th president, serving between 1981 and 1989.
 Many credit Reagan — who was known as "The Great Communicator" — for helping to win the Cold War and for preserving Social Security by taxing benefits and raising the retirement age.
 Reagan's $165 billion bailout of Social Security increased payroll taxes on businesses and their employees and added new federal employees to the system.

 A 2010 Vanity Fair poll said Ronald Reagan would be the choice of Republicans for a fifth face on Mt.
 Rushmore.
 Democrats opted for John F. Kennedy.

 "America is too great for small dreams." -Ronald Reagan

 - 7 things the world's happiest people do every day